A simple definition of strabismus-strabismus is a misalignment of the eyes.

-In professional vision therapy programs, the doctor prescribes exercises that target a particular alignment problem.
+The doctor prescribes exercises that target a particular alignment problem in professional vision therapy programs.
 Some eye treatment centers offer digital programs that have eye exercises or games for children or adults to do while looking at a computer screen.

 Do not try to diagnose strabismus without the help of an eye doctor.
 It can be confused with other neurological conditions or disorders.
-In some cases, the eye control problem can also be a sign of a serious underlying health problem, such as a brain tumor.
+In some cases, the eye control problem can also signify a serious underlying health problem, such as a brain tumor.

-It is essential that crossed eyes, double vision or other problems that control or focus the eyes are evaluated by a professional.
+A professional must evaluate crossed eyes, double vision, or other problems that control or focus the eyes.

-Don’t avoid conventional treatment in the hope that crossed eyes will go away on their own.
+Don’t avoid conventional treatment hoping that crossed eyes will go away on their own.
 In addition to the cases in babies that sometimes disappear within a few months, strabismus requires treatment.

 Although not everyone will need glasses or surgery, most people require more than vision therapy and eye exercises to regain normal eye alignment.
 The eye exercises in this article are not a substitute for specific exercise advice and care from an ophthalmologist.

-If strabismus is not properly treated at an early stage, it can lead to permanent vision loss or vision problems.
+If strabismus is not treated correctly at an early stage, it can lead to permanent vision loss or vision problems.

 Key points of strabismus

-Strabismus includes any type of ocular misalignment.
+Strabismus includes any ocular misalignment.
 It is commonly called “crossed eyes,” but the weak eye can point in any direction: in, out, up, or down.
-Misalignment is caused by weak eye muscles that cannot control where the weak eye looks.
+Misalignment is caused by weak eye muscles that cannot control where the soft eye looks.

-The condition is most common in young children, although it can occur at any age.
+The condition is most common in young children, although it can occur.
 In most cases, the cause of strabismus is unknown.
-However, causes include birth defects, strokes, brain injuries, diabetes, and other diseases.
+However, causes include congenital disabilities, strokes, brain injuries, diabetes, and other diseases.

 Conventional treatment generally includes glasses and surgery.
-Underlying vision problems, such as cataracts or farsightedness, can be treated before proceeding with specific treatment for strabismus.
+Underlying vision problems, such as cataracts or farsightedness, can be treated before proceeding with specific therapy for strabismus.

 Strabismus should not be left untreated, as it can lead to permanent vision damage.
-When treated early, this vision problem can usually be corrected so that the eyes align.
+When treated early, this vision problem can usually be corrected to align the eyes.